I grew up using a Commodore 64. I ran dialup BBS out of my room. This early form of internet inspired my obsession with computers today.

 Upgrading to Wireless N or AC just makes sense and can be a very small one time cost to insure that you get the speed you are paying for.

 Wireless AC equipment became available at the end of 2012 and it has started appearing more recently on store shelves in the beginning of 2013.
-The Wireless AC mode is extremely fast, rated at 1 Gigabit.
+The Wireless AC mode is extremely fast as it is rated at 1 Gigabit.

 Don't worry, another part of the AC specification states that it has to be backwards compatible.Wireless N and Wireless AC can coexist on the wireless network due to dual band functionality.